Lived Experience Activism

 Employment pathways research

-Our Lived Experience Group members trained as peer researchers to carry out research with Voice of Domestic Workers and the University of Sheffield to explore the under-representation of people with lived experience of trafficking and modern slavery working in the advice sector and explores the barriers and enablers to employment.
+Our Lived Experience Group members trained as peer researchers to carry out research with Voice of Domestic Workers and the University of Lincoln to explore the under-representation of people with lived experience of trafficking and modern slavery working in the advice sector and explores the barriers and enablers to employment.
 The project is funded by City Bridge Foundation.

-A forum to bring together all those who are involved in co-production of lived experience spaces across the anti-trafficking sector.
 We share learning, good practice and opportunities for joint working.
 Members include individual survivor activists, survivor-led organisations, Modern Slavery Victim Care Contract Sub-contractors, employability, advice and counselling services, researchers and the police.

 Lived Experience Coalition